gini/gini-capture-sdk-android/screenapiexample/README.md

 Screen API Example App
 =========================

-This example app provides you with a sample usage of the Gini Vision Library's Screen API.
+This example app provides you with a sample usage of the Gini Capture SDK's Screen API.

 The Gini API SDK is used for analyzing documents and sending feedback.

-The `ReviewActivity` and `AnalysisActivity` extend the activities with the same name from the Gini Vision Library.
+The `ReviewActivity` and `AnalysisActivity` extend the activities with the same name from the Gini Capture SDK.

 Before analyzing documents with the Component API example app, you need to set your Gini API Client Id and Secret in the `src/main/res/values/gini_api_credentials.xml`.

 Please note, that large heap is enabled for the example app.
-Your application using the Gini Vision Library should also enable large heap to make sure, that there is enough memory for image handling.
+Your application using the Gini Capture SDK should also enable large heap to make sure, that there is enough memory for image handling.

 Overview
 ========

 The entry point of the app is the `MainActivity`.
-It starts the Gini Vision Library and handles the result.
+It starts the Gini Capture SDK and handles the result.

 ### GVL 2.5.0 and older